ToanQPham/ToanQPham.github.io/lessons.md

 exclude: true
 ---

-Some of the great lessons/quotes that I learnt and want to write it here in case I forgot.
+Some of the lessons/quotes that I learnt and want to write it here in case I forgot.

 *There are two ways to do mathematics.
 The first is to be smarter than everybody else.
 The second way is to be stupider than everybody else - but persistent.* - based on a quotation from Raoul Bott.